svigerske/trac-to-github/Github-vs-Gitlab-vs-trac.md

 * It is possible in github to make small changes via the web interface, which lowers the barrier for fixing typos.
 * Github supports two-factor authentication, reducing the chance of someone sneaking malicious code into Sage.
 * Various Sage dependencies have migrated to github already, making automatic cross repository links helpful when reporting bugs upstream.
+* Since the early 2010s, Sage core developers have been signaling to Sage users/developers that their specialized code would be better off in self-maintained user packages rather than in the Sage library.
+[The vast majority of these Sage user packages are being maintained on GitHub.](https://trac.sagemath.org/ticket/31164)
 * Due to its popularity, many IDEs provide plugins for Github.
 For example, it is possible to do the complete fork-clone-branch-pr workflow and review PRs completely from within [VS Code](https://code.visualstudio.com/docs/editor/github) without using Github's web interface.

 ## In favor of trac